Nehonix-Team/ret-compiler/src/core/schema/mode/interfaces/conditional/parser/readme.md

 const nestedResult = parser.parse("when a=1 *? when b=2 *? string : number : boolean");
 ```

-This parser is the core of Fortify Schema's conditional validation system, enabling powerful, readable validation logic with full TypeScript support.
+This parser is the core of ReliantType's conditional validation system, enabling powerful, readable validation logic with full TypeScript support.